darkeclipz/darkeclipz/README.md

 Hello, and welcome to my GitHub repository! 👋

-I have lots of repositories with completed projects, uncompleted projects, course notes, and ideas (proof-of-concepts).
+I have lots of repositories with completed projects, uncompleted projects, proof-of-concepts, ideas, and course notes.

 To make this a bit more navigatable, this is a list of my most interesting projects: